Jpickard1/BRAD/README.md

-# Bioinformatics Retrieval Augmented Data (BRAD) Digital Assistant
+# Bioinformatics Retrieval Augmented Digital (BRAD) Assistant

 BRAD is a digital assistant designed to streamline bioinformatics workflows by leveraging the power of Large Language Models (LLMs).
 Built as a Python package, BRAD integrates computational tools, databases, and scientific literature into a unified system, enabling information retrieval and workflow automation.
 BRAD supports retrieval-augmented generation (RAG), database integration, executing external codes, and provides flexibility to integrate new tools.
 BRAD is a Python package and Graphical User Interface, and not dependent on a specific LLM.